FVTC-DAS/Python-Week-5-Lab/README.md

 3. Open **week5_lab.ipynb** and complete the tasks in the designated cells.
 4. Run all cells to verify your outputs.
 5. Save, then **commit** and **push** your changes back to GitHub.
-6. (If your section uses autograding) check the **Actions** tab for test results after your push.

-> You do **not** need to use your personal-finance-analyzer repo for this lab.

 ## Tasks

-Create and complete the single Jupyter Notebook named **week5_lab.ipynb**.
+Complete the single Jupyter Notebook named **week5_lab.ipynb**.
 Each task should be in its own cell or set of cells.

 ### Task 1: Countdown
 - Use a `while` loop to count down from 10 to 1.